MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_capabilities.md

 A ULONG value that contains a bitwise OR of the following flags that specify the capabilities of the NIC switch:

+#### NDIS_NIC_SWITCH_CAPS_NIC_SWITCH_WITHOUT_IOV_SUPPORTED

+<div class="alert"><b>Note</b> This flag is supported in Windows Server 2016 and later.</div>

+This flag, introduced with NDIS 6.60, specifies that that a NIC switch can be created without the use of SR-IOV.
+This flag allows for separating a NIC switch from the \*SRIOV keyword, meaning that a NIC switch can be created via [OID_NIC_SWITCH_CREATE_SWITCH](https://docs.microsoft.com/windows-hardware/drivers/network/oid-nic-switch-create-switch) even if \*SRIOV = 0.

+For more information about reporting NIC switch capabilities for NDIS 6.60 and later miniport drivers, see [Determining NIC Switch Capabilities](https://docs.microsoft.com/windows-hardware/drivers/network/determining-nic-switch-capabilities).

 #### NDIS_NIC_SWITCH_CAPS_VLAN_SUPPORTED